About this Cycle Tour

 Tours in: CambodiaMulti-CountryVietnam

 This tour is 100% on road, and we designed the route with road bikers in mind.
 We start cycling on Vietnam's coast with a flat warm-up ride to get used to your bikes, then the riding begins in earnest.
 We have our toughest day early, with a 2,641-m climb on Day 3.
-It's downhill after that and then flat once we enter Cambodia.
+This is followed by some moderate climbing on Days 4 and 5, followed by much less climbing in the second half of the tour, once we enter Cambodia.

-Biking Conditions: We ride between 30 km and 160 km a day.
+Biking Conditions: We ride between 30 km and 130 km a day, averaging around 100 km/day.
 The roads are 100% tarmac and overall in good condition, but there can be short, rough, potholed sections.
 We will slow down through these and ride carefully.

 We meet at the hotel in Saigon at 3 pm (you can check in from 2 pm) for a city tour.
 The first stop will be Reunification Hall, formerly known as the Presidential Palace, and it was this modern building that North Vietnamese tanks seized on the morning of April 30, 1975, marking the fall of Saigon.
 From there, we stroll to the major sights of colonial Ho Chi Minh City: The Old Saigon Post Office, Dong Khoi Street (formerly Rue Catinat), Continental Hotel, the Opera House, and City Hall.
 In the evening, we go over our upcoming tour and have a welcome dinner.